tinik/flutter-shop/README.md

 - initialize: started develop 8 may 2021
-- times ago: 3 weeks - ago
+- times ago: 4 weeks - ago

+additional module for stable working
+- firebase_crashlytics: ^2.0.4

 # shop
 Shop Project

 ## Getting Started
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: